EHarmony: Same-sex couples

-When it began, eHarmony did not offer same-sex matches; however from 2009 through 2019 the company provided service through a separate platform, Compatible Partners.
+When it began, eharmony did not offer same-sex matches; however from 2009 through 2019 the company provided service through a separate platform, Compatible Partners.
 Warren said that he had done extensive research on heterosexual marriage but did not know enough about homosexual relationships to do same-sex match-making, which he said "calls for some very careful thinking.
 Very careful research."
-He also said that eHarmony promotes heterosexual marriage, adding that (at the time) same-sex marriage was illegal in most places, saying "We don't really want to participate in something that's illegal."
-In another interview, Warren went into more detail on his own views, noting that "cities like San Francisco, Chicago or New York... they could shut [eHarmony] down so fast.
+He also said that eharmony promotes heterosexual marriage, adding that (at the time) same-sex marriage was illegal in most places, saying "We don't really want to participate in something that's illegal."
+In another interview, Warren went into more detail on his own views, noting that "cities like San Francisco, Chicago or New York... they could shut [eharmony] down so fast.
 We don't want to make enemies out of them.
 But at the same time, I take a real strong stand against same-sex marriage, anywhere that I can comment on it."

-eHarmony's lack of same-sex matching options prompted lawsuits claiming that eHarmony violated laws prohibiting discrimination on the basis of sexual orientation.
-As part of the settlement of a New Jersey case, eHarmony launched a partner website called Compatible Partners providing match-making "for men and women looking for a serious same-sex relationship".
-Theodore B. Olson, an attorney for eHarmony, said that even though the company believed the complaint was "an unfair characterization of our business", it chose to settle because of the unpredictable nature of litigation.
+eharmony's lack of same-sex matching options prompted lawsuits claiming that eHarmony violated laws prohibiting discrimination on the basis of sexual orientation.
+As part of the settlement of a New Jersey case, eharmony launched a partner website called Compatible Partners providing match-making "for men and women looking for a serious same-sex relationship".
+Theodore B. Olson, an attorney for eharmony, said that even though the company believed the complaint was "an unfair characterization of our business", it chose to settle because of the unpredictable nature of litigation.
 In 2010, eHarmony settled a separate class-action lawsuit filed in California that alleged illegal discrimination based on sexual orientation.
-The company, which did not admit wrongdoing, agreed to allow access to both its gay and straight dating sites with a single subscription, to display its gay dating services more prominently and to establish a settlement fund to pay people who can show they were harmed by the company's policies.
+The company agreed to allow access to both its gay and straight dating sites with a single subscription, to display its gay dating services more prominently and to establish a settlement fund to pay people who can show they were harmed by the company's policies.

 As of 2013, about 200,000 people had registered with Compatible Partners.
-Michelle Garcia, writing in the LGBT-interest magazine, The Advocate, also said that, like eHarmony, Compatible Partners attracts high-quality customers.
+Michelle Garcia, writing in the LGBT-interest magazine The Advocate, also said that, like eharmony, Compatible Partners attracts high-quality customers.
 According to Garcia, "Because of the price tag and the emphasis on long-term relationships...
 Compatible Partners' users are seen as quite desirable."

+In 2021, eharmony released an advertisement that included a same-sex couple, emphasizing the platform's diverse user base.
+Certain conservative groups expressed criticism that the platform deviated from its Christian roots.

 Matching paying members with non-paying members

-After approval by the questionnaire, eHarmony begins to match members regardless of their subscription status.
+After approval by the questionnaire, eharmony begins to match members regardless of their subscription status.
 A member's list of matches does not indicate which members are paying or non-paying, so users may not be able to communicate with all of their matches.

-Security breach

-On June 6, 2012, eHarmony confirmed that its password database had been breached and a section of its user base had been affected.
-Affected members were sent e-mails by the company requesting them to change their password immediately.